 Why do architects need insurance?

-An architect’s studio is often full of equipment for the design process including computers loaded with essential software plus drawing, measuring and cutting tools.
-Upon visiting your office to discuss an extension for her private home, your client trips on a roll of graph paper, breaking her wrist.
-Should she choose to make a claim, you will be covered for the legal costs of both defence and settlement with a public liability policy built into your architects’ insurance.
+An architect’s studio is often full of equipment.
+Powerful computers loaded with specialist software like AutoCAD, large drafting tables and boxes of tools all compete for space.
+When visiting your office to discuss an extension to their home, your client trips on a roll of graph paper, breaking their wrist.
+Should they choose to make a claim, public liability insurance for architects can help to cover compensation and legal costs.

-While you’re in the midst of working on numerous exciting projects, your office is broken into overnight.
-When you arrive in the morning, you discover expensive and important computer equipment has been taken and other business assets damaged.
-This theft means that work on projects has to stop and you lose both precious time and income as a result.
-Fortunately, including office insurance in your architects’ policy can cover the cost of equipment replacement to quickly get you back in business.
+While you’re working on numerous exciting projects, your office is broken into overnight.
+When you arrive in the morning, you discover expensive computer equipment has been taken and other business assets damaged.
+This theft means work has to stop and you lose both precious time and income as a result.
+Fortunately, including office contents insurance in your tailored architects’ policy can help to cover the cost of equipment replacement to quickly get you back on track.

 These are just some of the types of business insurance for architects that we can offer.
 We can provide other specific types of cover and build them into a policy that’s tailored to the exact needs of your business.Get your quote